Care Bears: Video games

 Care Bears Sing-Along pals also were introduced.
-These Care Bears plush toys sing three different songs while their heads rock back and forth and can synchronize wirelessly with other singing Care Bears of the series to sing together in a group.
-While initially introduced in a rather large variety of designs, at the moment only the Share Bear, Cheer Bear, and Funshine Bear models are still being made, with the physical appearance of the bears redesigned to match the 25th anniversary looks.
+These Care Bears toys sing three different songs while their heads rock back and forth and can synchronize wirelessly with other singing Care Bears of the series to sing together in a group.
+These toys were initially introduced in a rather large variety of designs, and Share Bear, Cheer Bear, and Funshine Bear models were produced during the 2007 relaunch.